Blog Readers Favorite

 The Celebrity Salad

-Over the years, the salad has been nibbled on by movie stars such as Elizabeth Taylor, Julia Roberts, and Leonardo DiCaprio, as well as JFK.
-La Scala still features the original version ($9.50 for a half; $12.50 for a whole), but also offers alternatives that substitute tuna, turkey, or chicken for the salami.
+Over the years, the salad has been nibbled on by celebs such as Elizabeth Taylor, Julia Roberts, and Leonardo DiCaprio, as well as JFK.
+La Scala still features the original version ($11.75, or for a $1.50 more, you can sub turkey, chicken, or tuna for the salami).
 Some food bloggers have further jazzed up the recipe with avocados and cherry tomato halves.

 The recipe below is the one published in the LA Times many years ago.
 The secret ingredient in the vinaigrette dressing was purported to be the dry mustard.
 According to Chef Leon’s daughter, the original was hard to eat so the salad was chopped into small bite-size pieces.
 Pull out your mezzaluna and get to rockin’.
 This one’s a keeper.